thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 | Set Configuration  | `tedge/inbound/configuration/set` | `tedge/outbound/configuration/set` |
 | Get Log            | `tedge/inbound/log/get`           | `tedge/outbound/log/get`           |
 | Restart  device    | `tedge/inbound/device/restart`    | `tedge/outbound/device/restart`    |

+# Get PENDING Operations

+Topic to publish the request to: `tedge/inbound/pending`

+There's no payload to send.

+This request is not a specific one to retrive only the PENDING `SoftwareUpdateOperation`s, but rather a prompt to the mapper to send all the PENDING requests to their appropriate `inboud/#` topics.
+The mapper, on receipt of this request will publish any PENDING operations to the designated topics like `tedge/inbound/software/list`, `tedge/inbound/configuration/set` etc based on which all operations are PENDING.
+If there are no PENDING operations, the mapper won't send any response.

 # Software List Operation